-Use only original battery charger that is designed for your battery.
+Use only the original battery charger that is designed for your battery.
 There are known cases when non-original battery charges have damaged batteries and even caused a fire.
-It makes good sense to stick to original battery charger only.
+It makes good sense to stick to the original battery charger only.

 Check tire pressure.
 Just to make sure that you did not lose any tire pressure on the trip, which may require changing a tire.
-Another good and easy practice to follow to be better prepared for the next trip.
+Another good and easy practice to follow is to be better prepared for the next trip.